Currency:USD $

 Understanding the Strategies for M11s - AAC Heavyweight M3 Savage

-This guide is designed to help you navigate M11s - AAC Heavyweight M3 Savage, known as The Tyrant.
+This guide is designed to help you navigate M11s — AAC Heavyweight M3 Savage, known as The Tyrant, from Final Fantasy XIV Dawntrail patch 7.1.
 While only week one strategies are featured here, improved strategies are likely to emerge, so adaptability is key to success in this challenging encounter.

 Preparing for the Battle

 In this fight, precision with way marks is crucial.
 Two sets of way marks, known as Toxic Friends and Kindred, are in use.
 Although they are similar, choosing the wrong one can be fatal due to minor differences.
-Ensure you have the correct way marks assigned to avoid unnecessary risks.
+Confirm the correct way marks are assigned before the pull to avoid unnecessary risks.

 To survive the encounter, you should prepare your party in the following ways: